ryanflorence/SlideShow/Docs/SlideShow.md

 Native: Element {#Element}
 ==========================

-<big>Custom Native to allow all of its methods to be used with any DOM element via the dollar function $.</big>
+Custom Native to allow all of its methods to be used with any DOM element via the dollar function $.

 Element method: playSlideShow {#Element:playSlideShow}
 ------------------------------------------------------

-<big>Element shortcut method to create a slideshow instance with this element.</big>
+Element shortcut method to create a slideshow instance with this element.

 ### Syntax: